wheelsbot7/laughing-carnival/README.md

 # laughing-carnival

-A testing repository for the static site generator Hugo.
+A repository for the static site I use as a personal blog.